b-asic-eda/b-asic/README.md

 The following packages are required in order to build the library:

 - [Python](https://python.org/) 3.10+
-- Python dependencies (install with `pip install .` or they will be installed as part of the installation process):
+- Python dependencies (will be installed as part of the installation process):
   - [APyTypes](https://github.com/apytypes/apytypes)
   - [Graphviz](https://graphviz.org/)